fjaderboll/datahub/api-examples.md

 ```

 ## Additional parameters when pushing readings
-* `timestamp` - ISO formatted timestamp that will be used for this reading, default to now.
+* `timestamp` - ISO formatted timestamp that will be used for this reading, defaults to now.
 * `offset` - Adds this number of seconds to the timestamp (may be negative)

 ```